xilef45/made-s24/README.md

 <td><img src="./project/visualization/emissions-top10.png" alt="Emmisions of the TOP 10 emiting contries from 1970 till today" width="300"/></td>
 </tr>
 </table>
 The project aims to answer the question: How effective are carbon pricing policies in reducing greenhouse gas emissions?
-The results can be seen in the [final report](project/final-report.md).
+A detailed description of the project can be found in the [analysis report](project/analysis-report.md).
+The analysis indicates a weak negative correlation between the emissions and the price.
+This suggests that carbon pricing policies have only a limited effect on greenhouse gas emissions.
+However, the correlation is statistically significant, indicating that there is some evidence that carbon pricing policies do have an effect on the total emissions.
+Nevertheless, this is a preliminary finding that requires further research to gain a more comprehensive understanding of the effectiveness of carbon pricing policies.
+This could entail a more comprehensive examination of the data, with a focus on the impact of distinct types of carbon pricing policies and an assessment of the efficacy of carbon pricing policies in comparison to other climate change mitigation strategies.

 ## Exercises